 Those Who Say They Are Apostles And Are Not

-(Rev. 2:6) Jesus complimented the Ephesus Church because they hated the deeds of the deeds of the Nicolaitanes just like He does.
+(Rev. 2:6) Jesus complimented the Ephesus Church because they hated the deeds of the Nicolaitanes just like He does.
 Nicolaitane is a compound word that is comprised of 2 Greek words; nikos (conquest, to conquer) and laos (a people); SO: Nicolaitanes are those proud individuals who attempt to conquer a congregation of people and assert their own rule over them instead of that of Jesus.

 Example of a Nicolaitane

-Nicolaitanes will be further explained in the Pergamos segment.
-(3John 9-10) An example of a Nicolaitane is Diotrephes who loved to have the preeminence (ambitious of distinction, fond of being first) and had conquered his congregation (people) into thinking his way #1) by prating (berating) against John with malicious words (vicious, hurtful, wicked, of the devil), #2) he wouldn't let John's letter be read to the church, #3) he would not receive the brethren #4) and he had (V.10 casteth out) excommunicated members of his congregation who did want to see John and the brethren.
+Nicolaitanes will be further explained in the Pergamos article.
+(3John 9-10) An example of a Nicolaitane is Diotrephes who loved to have the preeminence (ambitious of distinction, fond of being first) and had conquered his congregation (people) into thinking his way #1) by prating (berating) against John with malicious words (vicious, hurtful, wicked, of the devil), #2) he would not let John's letter be read to the church, #3) he would not receive the brethren #4) and he had (V.10 casteth out) excommunicated members of his congregation who did want to see John and the brethren.
 He was Satan's man!

 To berate John with vicious words had to include what John the apostle had to say in his letter.
 Diotrephes' proud relationship was with himself instead of Jesus and he wanted things his own way.
 John and his message of love from Jesus was a threat to Diotrephes' position!
 The members who were true to God's word had been cast out and Satan laughed long and loud at his servant Diotrephes and his captive, apostate, corrupt congregation!

 (Prov.
-6:16-19) "These six things doth the Lord hate: yea, seven are an abomination (disgusting, abhorrence, idolatry, to loathe, to detest) unto him: 1) a proud look (exalt self, haughty, and strangely enough; to breed worms - (Acts 12:21-23) A type of Herod?, #2) a lying tongue, #3) hands that shed innocent blood, #4) An heart that deviseth wicked imaginations, #5) feet that be swift in running to mischief, #6) A false witness that speaketh lies and #7) he that soweth discord among brethren!"
+6:16-19) "These six things doth the Lord hate: yea, seven are an abomination (disgusting, abhorrence, idolatry, to loathe, to detest) unto him: #1) a proud look (exalt self, haughty, and strangely enough; to breed worms - (Acts 12:21-23) A type of Herod?, #2) a lying tongue, #3) hands that shed innocent blood, #4) An heart that deviseth wicked imaginations, #5) feet that be swift in running to mischief, #6) A false witness that speaketh lies and #7) he that soweth discord among brethren!"
 (1John 3:14) "We know we have passed from death unto life because we love the brethren."
-Diotrephes was proud, lied, didn't love the brethren and sowed discord through his own wicked imagination.
+Diotrephes was proud, lied, did not love the brethren and sowed discord through his own wicked imagination.

 Here are the worms bred by pride: pride is a mother emotion.
 (Gal.
-5:20-21) Pride gives birth to; "hatred (hostility, enmity), variance (quarrel, wrangling, contention), emulations (hot, jealousy, envy, indignation), wrath (fierceness), strife (intrigue, faction, contentious), seditions (disunion, dissention, division), heresies (sect, a party, choice, disunion), envyings (ill will, spite), murders (to slay, to be slain with), revellings (carousal, letting loose, rioting) and such like".
+5:20-21) Pride gives birth to; "hatred (hostility, enmity), variance (quarrel, wrangling, contention), emulations (hot, jealousy, envy, indignation), wrath (fierceness), strife (intrigue, faction, contentious), seditions (disunion, dissension, division), heresies (sect, a party, choice, disunion), envyings (ill will, spite), murders (to slay, to be slain with), revellings (carousal, letting loose, rioting) and such like".

 (1John 3:14-24 then 4:8 & 16) Love is a deep, intense, emotional tenderness, attraction to and affection for another person personalized by an intense emotional attachment and benevolent devotion to, an intimate fondness for and a yearning to share with, give to and make the other person happy.
 (Rev. 2:5) Obviously the church building and the people would remain but they had spiritually fallen from where they had once been and Jesus threatened to remove their candlestick.